huawei-openlab/oct/README.md

 `Directly` means a runtime could run a standard container without any extra action, just like 'runC'.

 `Indirectly` means a runtime(runX) could not run a standard container directly.
 RunX needs to get a runX-bundle converted from an oci-bundle first and then runs runX-bundle.
 [Conversion tools](#conversion-tools)

-OCT provides a [Compliant Runtime Validator](tools/specsValidator/README.md) tool to varify if a runtime could be called `a compliant runtime`.
-(OCT tests on 'runC' so far.)

 ####Conversion tools
 One implementaion of converting from OCI to ACI is hosted at: [oci2aci](https://github.com/huawei-openlab/oci2aci)